snigdhm/Movie-ticket-booking-system/README.md

-# Movie-ticket-booking-system-
+# Movie-ticket-booking-system
-A movie ticket booking system in JAVA
+A movie ticket booking system using Abstract Windowing Toolkit(AWT) in JAVA.